willzjacobson/benchmarks/Readme.md

 * run.py : entry point for the modules in the directory
 * model.py : model-related code

-Sample usage entails adding TPO2-Rudin to your PYTHONPATH, navigating to the root of a model (for example, `cd $ADIRONDACK_ROOT/TPO2-Rudin/svm`) and running `python run.py`.

 The remaining directories house utility scripts related to data pulling, parsing, migration, and munging, and are dependencies of the model building modules.